-As we continue the hustle into a new year, many of us are already fighting the strains of keeping new resolutions and staying on target for freshly set goals.
+As we continue the hustle into a new year, many of us are already fighting the strains of keeping new resolutions, staying on target for freshly set goals and new habits.
 Others have yet to establish a game plan for the upcoming year, and there are those who are already questioning the priorities they so recently set.

 No matter what category you find yourself in, most of us at least take a brief inventory of the previous year.
 In truth, we can do this at any point in time, but there is something magical about this much celebrated beginning.
 Looking back on the highs and lows, it’s natural to think of what we want to see more of and what we never wish to experience again.
 This is often the starting point of setting new goals and deciding to establish new habits that will help us become our best selves.
 Clearly stated and measured, they speak of focus and purpose.

 Just before Christmas, my youngest son, Gabriel, unintentionally helped me with my focus.
 I say unintentionally, because he didn’t communicate it to me directly, he simply wrote his Christmas Wish List on his whiteboard.
 (Yes, my 6-year-old has a whiteboard- the apple does not fall far from the tree.)
 This list caused me to step back and re-evaluate my perspective and goals for this new year.

 I walked into Gabriel’s room one morning, and in his kindergarten writing, he listed the five things he wanted for Christmas.
 There were typical kid requests: BB gun, more MagnaTiles, and a remote-control snake.
 (I must admit, my wife and I are hoping the snake obsession ends soon, even more so now that we have become aware that there is such a thing as a remote-control snake!)
 Seeing that his number two wish was to help his big brother decide upon a gift brought a smile to my face, but that smile didn’t last long.